 How to Become a Product Manager

+Earlier, I mentioned the requirements you need to become a product manager.
 Most product manager roles require a bachelor’s degree.
-Luckily, you can study any discipline and still land a PM role.
-There’s no particular field requirement, although some PM roles may request a technical background.
+Luckily, you can study most disciplines and still land a PM role.
+There’s no particular field requirement.
+However, some PM roles may request a technical background.

 With that, let’s go over how you can start your product management career.